Vinaykumarmahato/Online-BookStore/README.md

 - 🌐 Step 2.c: Right Click On Project > Build Path > Configure Build Path > Libraries > Remove and Update Any Libraries if Red Mark Exists > Finish.

-- 🌐 Step 3: [Only If Tomcat Server is not configured in Eclipse]: Right Click On Project > Run As > Run On Server > Select Tomcat V8.0 > (Select Tomcat V8.0 Installation Location If Asked) Next > Add onlinebookstore > Finish.
+- 🌐 Step 3: [Only If Tomcat Server is not configured in Eclipse]: Right Click On Project > Run As > Run On Server > Select Tomcat V8.0 > (Select Tomcat V8.0 Installation Location If Asked) Next > Add online BookStore > Finish.

 - 🌐 Step 4: In The Server Tab > Double Click On Tomcat Server > Ports > Change The Port Number For Http/1.1 To 8083 > Close And Save.

 - 🌐 Step 5: Right Click On Project > Run As > Run On Server > Select Tomcat v8.0 > Next > Add All> Done.

-- 🌐 Step 6: Check Running The Site At http://localhost:8083/onlinebookstore/

-- 🌐 Step 7: Default Username And Password For Admin Is "Admin" And "Admin"
+- 🌐 Step 6: Default Username And Password For Admin Is "Admin" And "Admin"

-- 🌐 Step 8: The default Username And Password For User Is "shashi" And "shashi"
+- 🌐 Step 7: The default Username And Password For User Is "shashi" And "shashi"
-### 🌐 FAQ
+## 🌐 FAQ
 - 📜 Question:1 Unable to Connect to Database?

 - 📝 Answer: Please check you have installed MySQL correctly and have updated the correct db details in application.properties file.
 Also, you can try doing maven clean install and force update the project and restart.

-### 🖼️ 📷 Take a look at these project screenshots:
+## 🖼️ 📷 Take a look at these project screenshots:

 - 📸 image1
 - 📸 image2
 - 📸 image3
 - 📸 image4
 - 📸 image5
-#### 🚀 Feel free to share your thoughts and suggestions for enhancing the project!
+### 🚀 Feel free to share your thoughts and suggestions for enhancing the project!
 We value your input and ideas! 🌟

-#### 👨‍💼 This project idea was inspired by my experiences and skills gained during my Java DSA System Design course, with leadership by PW Skills (Ineuran).
+### 👨‍💼 This project idea was inspired by my experiences and skills gained during my Java DSA System Design course, with leadership by PW Skills (Ineuran).